-Drawing Donors: How psychology researchers use mind/body strategies to break down barriers to blood donationJuly 4th, 2013 in Psychology & Psychiatry /
+Drawing Donors: How psychology researchers use mind/body strategies to break down barriers to blood donationJuly 4, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—While blood donation needs in the United States are being met, this is largely credited to a rise in first-time donors.
 The American Red Cross recently lowered the age of donor eligibility, which has led to an increase in high school blood drives in those states where 16-year-olds are now eligible.

 What the field isn't seeing, however, is an increase in donors returning.